Click here for the rules on the Red Tractor Risk Based Approach to assessmentsFind out more

 28. Certificates and, where applicable, stickers confirming certification status, only relate to the assessed holding(s) or site(s) and are not transferable to any other holding or site or to any other business or person.
 All such certificates and stickers remain the property of your Certification Body.
 Whilst certificates and stickers may be useful in confirming ‘Red Tractor Assured’ status, the only definitive proof of certification and ‘Red Tractor Assured’ status is the Scheme Member Checker database managed and operated by or on behalf of RTA.

 29. Your Membership must be renewed annually.
-Failure to renew within one month after an annual renewal date will result in your Membership being terminated.
+Failure to renew within one month after an annual renewal date will result in your Membership being closed.
 If you subsequently apply again to be a Member, you will be treated as a new applicant and a full initial Assessment will be required.
 In such a case, your Membership and certification will not be backdated.

 30. You must keep your Certification Body informed of any material changes to your operation (when compared to the operation as at the date of your most recent Assessment) which might affect your certification.
 Examples of such ’material changes’ include: